sam0hack/getback/README.md

 ## Requirements

-* php5-cli: open your terminal and type sudo `apt-get install php5-cli` for installing php5-cli
+* php5-cli: open your terminal and type sudo `apt-get install php5-cli` .
 * Download the zipfile of Getback from the [releases](https://github.com/codex8/getback/archive/master.zip).